 Smithsonian Day at the Historic Newton Museums - Newton

-Enjoy this special day of free admission to either the Jackson Homestead or the Durant-Kenrick House of the museums as part of Smithsonian Magazine’s Museum Day Live.
+Enjoy this special day of free admission to either the Jackson Homestead or the Durant-Kenrick House as part of Smithsonian Magazine’s Museum Day Live.

 Fall Festival at Gore Place - Waltham

-Families are welcome to join in on a great day celebrating fall with food vendors, a beer tent, love music, children's entertainment, a giant pumpkin drop, mansion tours, and more.
+Families are welcome to join in on a great day celebrating fall with food vendors, a beer tent, live music, children's entertainment, a giant pumpkin drop, mansion tours, and more.

 What the Fluff? - Somerville

-The event features musical performances, a cooking contest, fluff-themed games, activities, antics and fun for every age, and Fluff treats of every sort.
+The marshmallow-inspired event features musical performances, a cooking contest, fluff-themed games, activities, antics and fun for every age, and treats of every sort.

 Boston Festival of Indie Games - Cambridge